 About the Research Support Fund

-These indirect costs of research are borne by the University, permitting faculty and student researchers to focus on implementing the research plans proposed in funding applications.
+These indirect costs of research are borne by the University, thereby permitting faculty and student researchers to focus on implementing the research plans proposed in funding applications.
 Indirect costs include include:

-• maintaining modern labs and equipment
+• maintaining modern research labs and equipment

 • providing researchers with access to up-to-date knowledge resources

-• managing and administering research
+• managing and administering research grants

 • meeting regulatory and ethical requirements